rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.5.4.txt

 building & packaging
 --------------------
 bug fixes
+- correct paths in 64-bit RPMs; the paths got broken in the 1.5.3 release, preventing the server from starting
 - in the Debian and RPM packages, set the current working dir of the various scripts to /var/lib/rabbitmq instead of /.
 The latter was preventing crash dumps from being written.